jamesmckeon/react-simple-signature/README.md

 # react-simple-signature

-A lightweight, high-DPI-aware React component for capturing signatures using an HTML `<canvas>` element.
-Designed with smooth stroke rendering, image export, and an exposed `ref` to allow consumers to programmatically clear the canvas.
+A lightweight, high-DPI-aware React component for capturing lines drawn via touch or mouse.
+Designed with smooth stroke rendering, image export, and an exposed `ref` that allows consumers clear the component.

 ---